jiyu3/DR/README.md

 In conclusion, just to publish creative works for free is not good way to survive, but there's no good other way to make works famous without huge advertising cost.
 Considering to these circumstances, I want to provide one of a best solution with DR(Doujin Required / Derivation Required) license:

 1. How can we commercialize works without much cost?
 2. How can we earn proper money from licensee?

+## Immediate Goals

+* Mashine-readable license.
+It helpes developer to implement automatic loyalty payment system.
+* Human-readable license.
+I'm going to make deeds like [Creative Commons do](https://creativecommons.org/licenses/by/3.0/).
+* Designated location and period.
+Licenser can designated where and when licensee can make derivative works.

-## License
+## Specification

+###